Best AV receivers of 2020

 With most televisions and set-top boxes supporting HDMI, you should buy a receiver that has as many of these inputs and outputs as possible.
 Front-mounted HDMI ports are kind of like appendices -- unneeded, because most users don't do hot-plugging of HDMI devices -- making the number rear ports what's most important.
 The Yamaha has the least at four, while the Sony and Onkyo have the most, at six.
 The Sony also offers a second HDMI-out for Zone 2.

-- You don't really need Dolby Atmos "height" speakers
+You don't really need Dolby Atmos 'height' speakers

 The Yamaha is the only model here that doesn't support Dolby Atmos and DTS:X but the effects they have on your movie watching can be subtle, or in most movies: nonexistent.
 In other words, don't worry about missing out on these new formats if you don't install the extra speakers.
 Mounting rear surrounds high on the wall instead will get you half of the way in terms of quality immersive sound.